-The Audit Committee has selected Ernst & Young LLP ("E&Y") as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2013 fiscal year.
-E&Y also reported on the Company's consolidated financial statements for the fiscal years ended December 31, 2012 and 2011.
+The Audit Committee has selected Ernst & Young LLP ("E&Y") as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2015 fiscal year.
+E&Y also reported on the Company's consolidated financial statements for the fiscal years ended December 31, 2014 and 2013.
 Representatives of E&Y are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions from shareholders.

-\The following table presents fees for professional services rendered by E&Y for the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2012 and 2011, as well as fees billed for other services rendered by E&Y during each period.
+The following table presents fees for professional services rendered by E&Y for the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2014 and 2013, as well as fees billed for other services rendered by E&Y during each period.

-Fiscal 2012 Fiscal 2011
+Fiscal 2014 Fiscal 2013

-Audit Fees \$989,041 \$890,119
+Audit Fees 1 \$1,230,829 \$1,121,957

-Audit-Related Fees \$ 6,790 \$ 24,872
+Audit-Related Fees

-Tax Fees \$ 15,250 \$ 14,750
+Tax Fees 2 \$ 12,000 \$ 11,950

-All Other Fees
+All Other Fees 3 \$ 2,035 \$ 2,035

-Reflects fees for services attributable to the indicated fiscal year, a portion of which fees were paid in the subsequent fiscal year.
+1 Reflects fees for audit services attributable to the indicated fiscal year, a portion of which fees were paid in the subsequent fiscal year.
+For fiscal 2014, a portion of audit fees pertained to review of a Form S-3 registration statement.